RiddheshRajwadkar/Accenture-Developer-and-Technology/README.md

 - Risk is assessed and managed as appropriate at each stage
 - Quality control/quality assurance processes can be implemented with the right resources at the right times in the process
 - Key performance metrics and productivity metrics can be recorded, analysed, and compared at each stage
-- Insights from analysis of performance and productivity metrics are fed back into the next iteration of the cycle so the overall process and product are improved<br>
+- Insights from analysis of performance and productivity metrics are fed back into the next iteration of the cycle so the overall process and product are improved<br><br>
 <a href="https://ibb.co/9wTcT0C"><img src="https://i.ibb.co/WDyGyXY/123.jpg" alt="123" height="400px" width="1000px"></a>
 <hr>